brandnova/Resume-Builder/Resume.md

    - Consider adding templates or themes to give users the ability to choose different resume styles.

 This structure provides a flexible way to build and extend your resume builder, while also making it adaptable to a variety of needs and resume styles.

+Here is the required workflow.
+Users register and are taken to their dashboard.
+When they start the resume creaton process, they are teken through a multi-step information filling process where they input their details section by section.
+There should be fixed sections that the user would have to fill in and thise sections are important for any resume creation process.
+There should also be optional sections that the user user can choose to skip if they do not have details to input for those sections yet.
+There should also be able to save and continue from where they stopped later.